 Evernote can help you organize almost anything.
 Its best use is organizing information that you need to access on the go.
 You can share notes with other people too.Evernote can help you organize almost anything Click To Tweet

-Use Evernote to store vehicle info like your tag number, V.I.N. number and tire size.
-The next time you check into a hotel and the front desk wants your tag number – you will have it in Evernote on your tablet or smart phone.
+Use Evernote to store vehicle info like your tag number, V.I.N. number, and tire size.
+The next time you check into a hotel and the front desk wants your tag number – you will have it in Evernote on your tablet or smartphone.

 Organize notes and information for remodeling projects in Evernote.
 They will be accessible while you are shopping.

 Evernote uses the freemium model.
 The basic product is free and works for most people.
 Evernote has two tiers of annual pricing in the paid version.
-There is a monthly pay option as well.
+There is a monthly payment option as well.
 You can learn more about Evernote on their website.